 - First of all we have to install efficient antivirus software.
 According to PCMAG.COM Norton Antivirus is a good one.
 The link for Norton Antivirus is given: http://us.norton.com/

 - Then we have to install a good anti spyware program.
 According to PCMAG.COM Advanced System Care is a good one.
 The link is http://www.iobit.com/advancedsystemcareper.html

 - Registry repair software is also needed.
 According to PCWorld Magazine Uniblue Registry Booster is good software.
 The link is http://www.uniblue.com/software/registrybooster/

-- Last but not the least we should browse internet safely and wisely.
+- Last but not the least we should browse the internet safely and wisely.